jjvanzon/Circular-Language-Spec-Plans/future/content-changes/overview-content-changes.md

 - [x] Outtakes    Commands section:
     - [x] This seems a more general term for something you can execute on a computer.
 - [x] Black Boxes
     - [x] The maybe alien nature of how black boxes took shape (the ubiquitous friend notation), might have made its story in this Overview long.
 But that is the design it is right now.
 No redesign might take place yet, is the plan.
 So can I shorten it?
 Do I admit, that maybe this notation might not be as prominent anymore at a later stage.
-Does it harm stability of the text if I say that?
-Or does it just humanize it?
+Might it harm stability of the text if I say that?
+Or might it just humanize it?
     - [x] Outtake:
         - [x] The idea for the future is that *user* access control and *black boxing* access control might become a single concept of ‘what has access to what’, but that might not immediately be done at first.
 - [x] Interfaces outtakes: